baliuzeger/blog/_posts/2021-08-20-HYL_ML_12_semi_supervised.md

 ### Cluster and Label

 Make clustering first and then use all the data to learn a classifier as usual.
+In many cases, we has to use deep auto-encoder first to extract the feature to have good results.

 ### Graph-Based Approach